Manishthapa2022/Credit_Risk_Analysis/README.md

 ![Overall Analysis](https://github.com/Manishthapa2022/Credit_Risk_Analysis/blob/main/Images/Overall_data_summary.jpg)

+In this project we evaluated a given dataset through six different models and came up with above analysis.
+The most important metrics here are the Precision, Sensitivity, and the f1 score.
+Although the High risk precision score for the six models was very low, it can be clearly seen that EasyEnsemble Classifier was the best performing model.
+When we compare the four models (i.e. RandomOverSample, SMOTE, ClusterCentroids, SMOTEENN) that resample the dataset, it can be seen that in this instance the SMOTEENN model was the best performing model with Highest accuracy acore(0.666) and overall high High and Low Risk Precision and recall numbers, although the Low Risk f1 factor for SMOTE(0.81) was slightly higher than the f1 factor for SMOTEENN(0.75).
+Also, when SMOTEENN and BalancedRandomForest Classifier are compared, BalancedRandomForest classifier perofmred well with high overall numbers except for the High Risk Sensitivity matrics where SMOTEENN did marginally better.
+In conclusion, for this dataset, resampling did not considerably improve the performace metrics and BalancedRandomForest and EasyEnsemble Classifiers were the best performing models overall.

 #### Recommendation

 With the given dataset, I would recommend to use the Easy Ensemble model, as it performs the best among the six machine learning models.
-It not only has a highest Balanced Accuracy score, but also the highest High Risk and Low Risk Precision, Recall and F1 scores.
+It not only has a highest Balanced Accuracy score(0.932), but also the highest High Risk and Low Risk Precision, Recall and F1 scores.
 Although it can be seen that the High Risk Precision score (0.09) is quite low but in case of Credit Risk analysis, Recall/Sensitivity is more important as we want to ensure that no Actual High risk clients are treated as Low risk and the High Sensitivity score (0.92) ensures that this is the case.
+I would also suggest increasing the estimator values and trying this model to check if the performance metrics improves.